-St. Jude Children’s Research Hospital is one of the world’s premiere centers for study of molecular, genetic, and biochemical bases of childhood cancer and other catastrophic diseases.
+Research efforts are directed at understanding the molecular, genetic and chemical bases of catastrophic diseases in children; identifying cures for such diseases; and promoting their prevention.
+Research is focused specifically on cancers, some acquired and inherited immunodeficiencies, sickle cell disease, infectious diseases and genetic disorders.
 Clinical research efforts are aimed at understanding the mechanisms of disease, developing better diagnostic and therapeutic tools, and providing a bridge from the laboratory to the bedside.

 Dietetic interns and dietitians requesting a training opportunity at St. Jude in the department of Clinical Nutrition must fit into one of the following categories:

 - Dietetic interns must be enrolled in an Accreditation Council for Education in Nutrition and Dietetics (ACEND) approved dietetic internship and have completed their pediatric and nutrition support rotations.